Direct-to-video: Reasons for releasing direct to video

 A production studio may decide not to generally release a TV show or film for several possible reasons: a low budget, a lack of support from a TV network, negative reviews, its controversial nature, that it may appeal to a small niche market, or a simple lack of general public interest.
 Studios, limited in the annual number of films to which they grant cinematic releases, may choose to pull the completed film from the theaters, or never exhibit it in theaters at all.
 Studios then generate revenue through video sales and rentals.
 Direct-to-video films are marketed mostly through colorful box covers, instead of advertising, and are not covered by publications like Leonard Maltin's Movie Guide.

-The first direct-to-video release to go into production was E. Nick: A Legend in His Own Mind in 1984 produced by CineTel Films.

 Direct-to-video releases have historically carried a stigma of lower technical or artistic quality than theatrical releases.
 Some films released direct-to-video are films which have been completed but were never released in movie theaters.
 This delay often occurs when a studio doubts a film's commercial prospects to justify a full cinema release or because its release window has closed.
-In film industry slang, such films are referred to as having been "vaulted".
+In film industry slang, such films are referred to as having been vaulted.
 Like B-movies shown in drive-in theaters in the mid-20th century, direct-to-video films employ both former stars and young actors who may become stars later.

 Direct-to-video releases can be done for films which cannot be shown theatrically due to controversial content, or because the cost involved in a theatrical release is beyond the releasing company.